ICRAR/libprofit/docs/convolution.rst

 Model convolution
 -----------------

-During model evaluation (i.e., a call to :member:`Model::evaluate`) users might want to be able to retrieve the non-cropped result of the internal convolution that takes place during model evaluation
+During model evaluation (i.e., a call to :func:`Model::evaluate`) users might want to be able to retrieve the non-cropped result of the internal convolution that takes place during model evaluation
 (as explained in :ref:`convolution.image_cropping`).

-To do this, users must first set the :member:`Model::crop` flag to ``false``.
+To do this, users must first
-When calling calling :member:`Model::evaluate`, used must then take into consideration both elements of the result that comes back from this call.
-The first element will be the image
-(in this case, possibly non-cropped).
-The second element will be the offset at which the cropping would have started.

-To do this, users must set the :member:`Model::crop` flag to ``false`` before calling :member:`Model::evaluate`, which returns a pair containing the non-cropped image and the offset to be applied to that image.
+call :func:`Model::set_crop` with a ``false`` argument.
+When calling :func:`Model::evaluate`,
+users must then also give a :class:`Point` argument to retrieve the offset at which cropping should be done to remove the image padding added by the convolution process.